andyatkinson/andyatkinson.github.io/_posts/2023-08-04-postgresql-sharding-partitioning-pgsql-phriday-011.md

 comments: true
 ---

-This month's [PGSQL Phriday topic](https://engineering.adjust.com/post/pgsql_phriday_011_-_partitioning_vs_sharding_in_postgresql/) prompts bloggers to write about Sharding and Partitioning, covering what they mean and how they are similar and different concepts.
+This month's [PGSQL Phriday topic](https://engineering.adjust.com/post/pgsql_phriday_011_-_partitioning_vs_sharding_in_postgresql/) prompts bloggers to write about Sharding and Partitioning.
+Posts should help clarify what these terms mean, and how these capabilities can be put to use.

 Let's dive in! 🤿